objectrocket/terraform-worker/docs/source/quick-start.rst

 In AWS, navigate to the EC2 service and search for each of the instance ids to verify they were created successfully.

-Finally, to clean up the resources provisioned by the **terraform-worker**, run the following:
+Finally, to clean up the resources provisioned by **terraform-worker**, run the following:

 .. code-block:: sh